U501295/Exercice_HighTest/Parcours_IHM_Hightest/README.md

 The test execution report and all the screenshots can be accessed in the folder located at the path : src/test/resources/output.

+## 4. Test launch

+1. Clone remote project to your local desktop : "git clone https://github.com/U501295/Exercice_HighTest.git"
+2. Open a terminal on the "Parcours_IHM_Hightest" folder, ensure you have a valid JAVA 17 JDK, and use the following instruction "mvn clean install"